TonySapa/script-init-component/readme.md

 ## `subfolder`
 You can specify a subfolder with the second parameter.
 This is specially useful for projects that follows [atomic design](https://bradfrost.com/blog/post/atomic-web-design/) principles.
-With the second optional parameter you can sepcify the level of the component represented in the scale [atoms, molecules, organisms, templates, pages].
+With the second optional parameter you can specify the level of the component represented in the scale [atoms, molecules, organisms, templates, pages].

 # Examples
 Assuming the following in your package.json